Ten Ways to Improve Hygiene in Your Washroom

 2. Wall cladding for easy wipe down

 Tiled walls are notoriously difficult to clean properly.
-The main problem lies in the fact bacteria gathers on grout lines and can be extremely difficult to sanitise successfully.
-Large format tiles help reduce the number of grout lines, but for total ease, you’ll want to consider wall cladding.
-We recommend Solid Grade Laminate (SGL) which is completely impervious to water and comes in a huge range of colours and finishes, meaning you can have a washroom that’s highly functional, but still looks slick.
+The main problem lies in the fact bacteria gather on grout lines and can be extremely difficult to sanitise successfully.
+Large-format tiles help reduce the number of grout lines, but for total ease, you’ll want to consider wall cladding.
+We recommend Altro Whiterock which is completely impervious to water and comes in a huge range of colours and finishes, meaning you can have a washroom that’s highly functional, but still looks slick.

-Sensor taps are now commonplace in washrooms across all kinds of environment.
+Sensor taps are now commonplace in washrooms across all kinds of environments.
 They’re pretty fundamental when it comes to taking steps toward improved hygiene.
 Sensor activation means users never need to physically touch the tap, significantly reducing the spread of germs and bacteria.
-An added bonus with sensor taps, is that they only open for a short time, meaning water usage will be reduced and the risk of taps accidentally being left on, is completely removed.
+An added bonus with sensor taps is that they are only open for a short time, meaning water usage will be reduced and the risk of taps accidentally being left on, is completely removed.

 4. Sensor activated flush

 Continuing sensor activation throughout your washroom is now easier than ever.
 Flushing sensors can be easily installed with both urinals and toilet pans.
 The usability of your washroom is drastically improved with the addition of flush sensors and as with the sensor taps, they reduce the spread of germs and bacteria as visitors never need to touch the facilities.

 Passive Infra-Red sensor (PIR) lighting is activated with movement in the room.
 This means no more grubby light switches and has the added advantage of only having the lights on when someone is actually in the room – thus delivering you a great economical saving on electricity.